-We have limited merit-based departmental scholarships available for top M.S.
-EPP applicants.
-M.S.
-EPP scholarships are awarded for 2 semesters with an option for a third semester if needed and if the student’s GPA is above 3.0.
+All applicants are automatically considered for a limited number of partial, merit-based departmental scholarships available for top MS EPP applicants.
+MS EPP scholarships are awarded for 2 semesters with an option for a third semester if needed and if the student’s GPA is above 3.0.

 We encourage interested applicants to apply to external fellowships.
 Please find a list of financial support opportunities frequently used by EPP students here.
 The College of Engineering also provides a list of financial support opportunities.

 We encourage qualified applicants from underrepresented communities to apply for the GEM fellowship.
 Carnegie Mellon participates in GEM and is among the universities with the largest number of GEM fellows.

 Master’s students may also find opportunities to work on campus during their time in the program.
 Usually, both academic and non-academic positions are available.
 If you are accepted and enrolled, you will have access to these positions through CMU’s Handshake website.

 What are the graduation requirements for the EPP Master’s program?